redbrick/static-site/source/about/committee/index.md

 the society

 Chairperson:  Noah O' Donnaile (cac)
-Secretary:  Cian Butler (butlerx)
+Secretary:  Oskar McDermott
-Treasurer: Ross O' Sullivan(sully)
+Treasurer: Ross O' Sullivan (sully)
 Events Officer: Cliodhna Harrison (thegirl)
-Public Relations Officer: Liam Rooney (ginger)
+Public Relations Officer: Senan Kelly
-System Administrators: Richard Walsh (koffee) & Lorcan Boyle (zergless) & TBD
+System Administrators: Richard Walsh (koffee) & Lorcan Boyle (zergless) & Cormac Smartt (pints)
-Webmaster: TBD
+Webmaster: Cian Butle (butlerx)
-Helpdesk: Cormac Smartt(pints) & TBD
-First Year Rep: TBD
+Helpdesk: Tom Doyle (greenday) & Dylan McDonald (grace) First Year Rep: Georgey

 ## Helpdesk
-The Helpdesk is made up of the friendly team of two Cormac Smartt(pints) & our second Education officer (Helpdesk) will be elected at an EGM to come.
+The Helpdesk is made up of the friendly team of two Tom Doyle(greenday) & our second Education officer Dylan McDonald(grace).

 The Helpdesk is what it sounds like, a desk for help.
 No seriously, we're here to help out and answer any questions at all to help you make the most of